Donald Kimball: Scandal

 Kimball was accused of using his charm and popularity to coerce teenage girls into having sex with him.
-In 1990 he acknowledged having sexual contact with six young girls, and church officials forced him to give up his youth ministry.
+In 1990 he acknowledged having sexual contact with six young girls and church officials forced him to give up his youth ministry.
 He was also suspended from performing priestly duties.

 Pope John Paul II formally removed Kimball from the priesthood in 2000, the same year criminal sex abuse charges were filed against Kimball.

 In 2002, Kimball was acquitted of raping a 14-year-old girl in 1977, but convicted of molesting a 13-year-old girl in 1981.
 The conviction was overturned in 2003 when the U.S. Supreme Court overturned a California law extending the statute of limitations for sex crimes involving children.

-Kimball later served prison time for his conviction on charges of felony assault and vandalism stemming from the 2002 trial.
-Kimball had shoved the camera of a San Francisco Chronicle reporter into her face and then threw the camera onto the floor.
+In February 2003, Kimball was convicted on charges of felony assault and vandalism stemming from the 2002 trial.
+He had shoved the camera of a San Francisco Chronicle reporter into her face and then threw the camera onto the floor.
+In June, he was sentenced to three years in prison.
+However, Kimball was released from prison in September 2003 after the judge reduced his sentence to time served, plus probation, 200 hours of community service, and $11,735 in fines.